Freeze Thaw Weathering and Degradation: The Effect on Road Pavements

 by Piotr Mazurowski, on December 01, 2022

-Freeze thaw weathering of asphalt surfacing has a major impact on pavement life, but the deeper influence of freeze thaw weakening of the subgrade soil can bring about more rapid pavement failures.
+Freeze-thaw weathering (also known as frost shattering) of asphalt surfacing has a major impact on pavement life, but the deeper influence of freeze-thaw weakening of the subgrade soil can bring about more rapid pavement failures.

 Each freezing event causes damage to the road pavement.
 In regions where air temperatures rise and fall around zero for some time during winter or the shoulder seasons before and after winter, there are multiple freezing and thawing events that cause a ratcheting accumulation of damage.